rpaut03l/poisonedrag-ragshield-group6-iitj_TriShieldRAG/docs/study/RAGSHIELD_THREE_RINGS_NEXT_STEPS.md

-# RAG-Shield (A Three Ring Defense System) — Roadmap to USENIX Security / NDSS / S&P Submission
+# TriShieldRAG (A Three Ring Defense System) — Roadmap to USENIX Security / NDSS / S&P Submission

 This file is the persistent checklist for taking RAG-Shield from its current arXiv-ready initial version to a genuinely competitive